 The firm owes its name to its three founders, Bernard Jodoin, Denis Lamarre and Gérard Pratte.
-Founded in 1958 with the intention of producing sustainable and responsible architecture, the firm draws together a team of 100 architects, technicians, designers, and professionals under the direction of Alain Boudrias, Michel Bourassa, Michel Broz, Sylvain Morrier, and Nicolas Ranger, who carry on the culture set out by its founders.
+Founded in 1958 with the intention of producing sustainable and responsible architecture, the firm draws together a team of 145 architects, technologists, technicians, designers, and professionals under the direction of Alain Boudrias, Michel Broz, Catherine Demers, Martine Gévry, Sylvain Morrier, and Nicolas Ranger, who carry on the culture set out by its founders.

 Three architecture graduates from the Université de Montréal, Bernard Jodoin, Denis Lamarre and Gérard Pratte decide to join their professional vocations by founding an office.
 They initially associate with Pierre Major, a fellow student who works alongside them for five years, then with Jacques Carrière until 1971.
 As with many young agencies, their beginnings are characterized by small construction, renovation and design contracts, both commercial and residential in nature.